jnbdz/java-quickstarts/performance/README.md

     - Better performance
     - More obj = more have to be allocated (and discarded) -> meaning more work the garbage collector has to do
     - More obj -> FC cycle will take longer
+    - More classes the more it needs to read from the drive (slower start)
     -